BioSystemsUM/DeepMol/README.md

 ### Compound Standardization

-It is possible to standardize the loaded molecules using three option.
+It is possible to standardize the loaded molecules using three options.
 Using a basic standardizer that only does sanitization (Kekulize, check valencies, set aromaticity, conjugation and hybridization).
-A more complex standardizer can be customized by choosing or not to perform specific tasks such as sanitization, remove isotope information, neutralize charges, remove stereochemistry and remove smaller fragments.
+A more complex standardizer can be customized by choosing or not to perform specific tasks such as sanitization, removing isotope information, neutralizing charges, removing stereochemistry and removing smaller fragments.
 Another possibility is to use the ChEMBL Standardizer.

 ```python